In Your House 2: Main event

-Diesel, who defended the WWF World Championship against Sid in a Lumberjack match.
+Diesel, who defended the WWF Championship against Sid in a Lumberjack match.

-In the main event, Diesel defended the WWF World Championship against Sycho Sid in a Lumberjack match.
+In the main event, Diesel defended the WWF Championship against Sycho Sid in a Lumberjack match.
 After back-and-forth action during the first few minutes, which included each wrestler being attacked by opposing lumberjacks, Diesel performed a suicide dive over the top rope onto all of Sid's lumberjacks.
 The champion continued to attack Sid's lumberjacks, but King Mabel intervened, tossing Diesel into the steel steps.
 Sid attempted to capitalize by performing his finishing move, the Powerbomb.
 Instead of pinning his opponent, Sid high fived his lumberjacks on the outside, giving Diesel time to recover and kick out at the two-count.
 After a second attempted Powerbomb by Sid was countered, the match spilled outside of the ring: Sid got into a brawl with Diesel's lumberjacks.
 Shawn Michaels, one of Diesel's lumberjacks hit Sid with a double axe handle off the top rope.
 Some of Sid's lumberjacks, including Tatanka and Irwin R. Schyster, attacked Diesel, who fought them off.
 Diesel performed a big boot, pinning Sid to retain the WWF Championship.
 Diesel celebrated with his lumberjacks after the match ended.

 Dark matches

-There was one more match at the arena after the pay-per-view event went off the air.
+There were two more matches at the arena after the pay-per-view event went off the air.
 It was later part of the In Your House 2 video released by Coliseum Video: Bret Hart wrestled Jean-Pierre Lafitte.
 Lafitte held control for most of the match, but Hart gained the advantage near the end as Lafitte missed a diving crossbody.
 Hart capitalized, pinning Lafitte via a roll-up.